japila-books/spark-sql-internals/docs/physical-operators/WindowExec.md

 log4j.logger.org.apache.spark.sql.catalyst.expressions.codegen.CodeGenerator=DEBUG
 ```

-Refer to link:spark-logging.adoc[Logging].
+Refer to spark-logging.md[Logging].
 ====

-`Iterator[InternalRow]` then <<fetchNextRow, fetches the first row>> from the upstream RDD and initializes `nextRow` and `nextGroup` link:spark-sql-UnsafeRow.adoc[UnsafeRows].
+`Iterator[InternalRow]` then <<fetchNextRow, fetches the first row>> from the upstream RDD and initializes `nextRow` and `nextGroup` spark-sql-UnsafeRow.md[UnsafeRows].

 [[nextGroup]]
 NOTE: `nextGroup` is the result of converting `nextRow` using <<grouping, grouping>> conversion function.

 [[buffer]]
-`doExecute` creates a link:spark-sql-ExternalAppendOnlyUnsafeRowArray.adoc[ExternalAppendOnlyUnsafeRowArray] buffer using link:spark-sql-properties.adoc#spark.sql.windowExec.buffer.spill.threshold[spark.sql.windowExec.buffer.spill.threshold] property (default: `4096`) as the threshold for the number of rows buffered.
+`doExecute` creates a spark-sql-ExternalAppendOnlyUnsafeRowArray.md[ExternalAppendOnlyUnsafeRowArray] buffer using spark-sql-properties.md#spark.sql.windowExec.buffer.spill.threshold[spark.sql.windowExec.buffer.spill.threshold] property (default: `4096`) as the threshold for the number of rows buffered.

 [[windowFunctionResult]]
 `doExecute` creates a `SpecificInternalRow` for the window function result (as `windowFunctionResult`).